MiCS Coronary Artery Bypass Graft (MiCS-CABG) Fellowship in partnership with Medtronic

 Fellowship Overview

-MODULE 3: Attend EACTS Annual Meeting and Medtronic Training Village MICS-CABG session
+• Attend Medtronic Training Village MICS-CABG session at EACTS Annual Meeting

 Funding

-This fellowship includes a financial contribution of €5,200 towards living and travel costs for the two-week placement.
-All courses and training offered by Medtronic will be subsidised, you will receive a travel bursary to cover the cost of your travel and accommodation at the 2025 EACTS Annual Meeting.
-You will arrange travel and accommodation.
+This fellowship includes a financial contribution of €5,200 towards living and travel costs for the two-week in-hospital training.
+All courses and training offered by Medtronic will be subsidised.
+You will receive a travel bursary to cover the cost of your travel and accommodation at the EACTS Annual Meeting.

 Application and Selection